icshwi/e3training/workbook/chapter02.md

 > Using a default configuration (presently base 3.15.5 with require 3.0.5 installed at `/epics`) the full path for this script would then be `/epics/base-3.15.5/require/3.0.5/bin/setE3Env.bash`.

-For your convenience, the e3 building system---at the end of installation procedure of require and modules---creates a utility script within the `tools/` directory called `setenv`:
+For your convenience, the e3 building system - at the end of installation procedure of require and modules - creates a utility script within the `tools/` directory called `setenv`:

 ```console
 [iocuser@host:e3]$ source tools/setenv